Dr. Peter Tolias, Ph.D

 - Composes, performs and produces music (http://petertoliasmusic.site11.com)

-Dr. Tolias is Director of the university-wide Center for Healthcare Innovation and a Professor in the Department of Chemistry, Chemical Biology and Biomedical Engineering at the Stevens Institute of Technology.
+Dr. Tolias is Director of the university-wide Center for Healthcare Innovation and Professor and Interim Director of the Department of Chemistry, Chemical Biology and Biomedical Engineering at the Stevens Institute of Technology.
 He is the recipient of over 40 grants, contracts, awards and honors, the co-founder of several diagnostic and biotechnology companies and has held board and scientific advisory memberships on scientific journals, corporations, non-profit organizations and universities.
 He was formerly the Executive Director of the Institute of Genomic Medicine, Research Director of the Autism Center and Professor of Pediatrics at the New Jersey Medical School.
 Previously, he served as Worldwide Vice President of Advanced Research and Technology Assessment in the Dignostic division of Johnson & Johnson and Executive Vice President of Corporate Development at Rosetta Genomics.
 Earlier in his career, he was an Associate Professor of Microbiology and Molecular Genetics at the New Jersey Medical School, an Associate Member of the NY Public Health Research Institute and earlier as an Assistant Member.

 - Member, Committee for the Protection of Human Subjects (CPHS)